Broome County Department of Social Services

 Unit Description: Determines Medicaid eligibility for Nursing Home and Spousal Long Term Home Health Care with Waivered Services for Spousal Impoverishment cases.

 HEAP (Home Energy Assistance Program) provides energy assistance to low income housholds through payments to those households' fuel and/or utility suppliers.
 This program also provides emergency assistance for repair or replacement of applicant- owned essential heating equipment and in fuel emergency situations.
-This program includes a twenty-four hour hotline operational from October 15th thru April 30th.of each year to ensure that county residents have recourse in the event of an emergency when the department is not open.
+This program includes a twenty-four hour hotline operational from November 13, 2017 thru March 15, 2018 to ensure that county residents have recourse in the event of an emergency when the department is not open.

 - HEAP PROGRAM - NYS OTDA